-- 1.1 This supervisory statement is aimed at firms and groups ('firms') within the scope of Solvency II.
-The purpose of the statement is to set out the Prudential Regulation Authority's (PRA's) expectations of firms during the preparatory phase for Solvency II in relation to the European Insurance and Occupational Pensions Authority's (EIOPA's) guidelines for the preparation of Solvency II ('the guidelines').(1) - 1.2 The statement expands on the PRA's general approach, as set out in its Insurance Approach document, (2) and is designed to help ensure that the PRA meets its statutory objectives of ensuring safety and soundness of the firms it regulates and securing an appropriate degree of protection for policyholders.
-The statement sets out how the PRA expects firms to meet the outcomes detailed in the guidelines and highlights areas of particular significance, providing further clarity where needed. - 1.3 EIOPA's guidelines are addressed to National Competent Authorities (NCAs) and are aimed at ensuring that firms are preparing for the implementation of Solvency II.
-Firms are expected to have due regard to the guidelines in order to demonstrate to their NCA during the course of the preparatory period that they are making appropriate progress with preparations for Solvency II to ensure their eventual readiness for the Directive regime. - 1.4 Firms are reminded that they must also continue to comply with PRA rules.
-Many of those provisions support the guidelines and these are identified in the relevant sections of the statement. - 1.5 The PRA believes this statement is compatible with the Regulatory Principles(3) because the PRA has sought to set out proportionate expectations on firms in relation to the guidelines.
-Setting out these expectations clearly also uses the PRA's resources efficiently. - 1.6 This supervisory statement will apply when EIOPA's guidelines come into effect, which is expected to be from 1 January 2014.
-The PRA anticipates that the statement will be withdrawn the day before Solvency II comes into force, expected to be on 1 January 2016. - 1.7 The guidelines cover four areas which EIOPA considers fundamental to ensure effective and convergent preparations for Solvency II, starting from 1 January 2014: - i. system of governance (SoG); - forward-looking assessment of the undertaking's own risks, based on the principles for the Own Risk and Solvency Assessment, henceforth 'ORSA';

-- iii. submission of information to NCAs; and - iv. pre-application for internal models. - 1.8 This statement aligns with the four areas above, and provides clarification on the PRA's: - expectations of firms as they prepare for Solvency II; - · approach to implementing the guidelines; and - · interpretation of aspects of the guidelines. - 1.9 In this supervisory statement, the PRA articulates its expectations of firms in the preparatory period, including that firms should read, assess and implement the substantive provisions of the guidelines in order to achieve the intended outcomes.
-There are concepts specifically introduced for Solvency II (such as the pre-application process for internal models) where the PRA encourages firms to engage with the preparatory process in order to ensure their eventual readiness for the Directive regime. - 1.10 The PRA expects EIOPA to launch a Q&A process during the preparatory phase to answer stakeholder queries.
-Firms are reminded that the guidelines are addressed to NCAs and articulate the outcomes which NCAs are expected to achieve with firms as they prepare for Solvency II.
-The PRA encourages firms to continue to include their supervisors in communications with EIOPA.
-The PRA also reiterates that it is the role of the NCA and, where applicable, the relevant college of supervisors to monitor and assess preparedness for Solvency II.
+- 2.1 This statement is aimed at firms within the scope of Solvency II.
+The purpose of the statement is to set out the PRA's expectations of firms during the preparatory phase for Solvency II in relation to EIOPA's guidelines. - 2.2 The guidelines apply to NCAs and are aimed at ensuring that firms are preparing for the implementation of Solvency II.
+Firms are expected to have due regard to the guidelines in order to demonstrate to their NCA during the course of the preparatory period that they are making appropriate progress with preparations for Solvency II to ensure their eventual readiness for the Directive regime. - 2.3 The guidelines cover four areas which EIOPA considers fundamental to ensure effective preparation and convergence in preparations for Solvency II, starting from 1 January 2014: - i. system of governance (SoG); - ii. forward-looking assessment of the undertaking's own risks, based on the principles for the Own Risk and Solvency Assessment, henceforth 'ORSA'; - iii. submission of information to NCAs; and - iv. pre-application for internal models. - 2.4 This statement aligns with the four areas above, and provides clarification on the PRA's: - expectations of firms as they prepare for Solvency II; - · approach to implementing the guidelines; and - interpretation of aspects of the guidelines. - 2.5 In this supervisory statement the PRA articulates its expectations of firms in the preparatory period, including that firms should read, assess and implement the substantive provisions of the guidelines in order to achieve the intended outcomes.
+There are concepts specifically introduced for Solvency II (such as the pre-application process for internal models), where the PRA encourages firms to engage with the preparatory process in order to ensure their eventual readiness for the Directive regime.